adfresca/sdk-ios/README.md

 (Stickiness Custom Parameter is currently in beta.
 To use this feature, contact our [support team](mailto:support@nudge.do))

-If your app has any value to measure user stickiness such as ‘play count’ in a stage based game, you can use it to create a  'Stickiness Custom Parameter' with Nudge. ou can define user segments such as 'users who played 30 times in a week' and 'Users who played 5 times today'.
+If your app has a value to measure a user's stickiness (e.g. ‘play count’ in a stage-based game), you can use it to create a  'Stickiness Custom Parameter' with Nudge.
+You can define user segments such as 'users who played 30 stages in a week' and 'Users who played 5 stages today'.

-To begin, you first need to set a new custom parameter such as 'play count’, and then configure it to a stickiness mode (stickiness mode can only be configured by Nudge team currently).
+To begin, you first need to set a new custom parameter (e.g. play count), and then set it as stickiness custom parameter (stickiness mode can only be set by Nudge team currently).

 To implement codes, simply pass the value to **incrCustomParameterWithAmount** method whenever the stickiness value is increased.
 Our SDK will automatically calculate the accumulated value and daily increased value and update user profiles.

-After you write the code, you can now use 'Today's play count, 'Average play count in a week', and 'Total play count in a week' conditions to define your user segments in our dashboard.
+After you write the code, you will see new filters available in Segment UI of our dashboard. (e.g. 'Today's play count', 'Average play count in a week', and 'Total play count in a week').

 ```objective-c
 - (void)didFinishGame